 2) Ride the Langkawi SkyCab

-The Langkawi SkyCab is one of if not THE major attraction of on the island.
+The Langkawi SkyCab is one of if not THE major attraction of on the island and honestly, rightfully so.
 The cost is 55RM ($13 USD) per non-Malaysian adult and the ride takes about 15 minutes to get to the top.

 The ascent goes a little something like this….After your 15 minute ride is done, you’ll exit and be at “Middle Station.
 Once at the Middle Station, which is 650m above sea level, you have the option to walk the viewing platforms or walk higher to the Top Station which is 708m above sea level.

 Both stations offer absolute insane panoramic views of the island!
-Totally worth the trip.
+We swear, you can see what feels like for miles.
+Well worth the trip, if you’re not scared of height 🙂

-You can book online or buy your ticket once you arrive to the SkyCab station.
+You can book your ticket online or buy your ticket once you arrive to the SkyCab station.

 3) Take a Swim on Tanjung Rhu Beach